Sparus-Haifa/RovVision2_Sonar/memory-bank/progress.md

 The ground control station can receive and display both camera and sonar feeds, and the onboard system can now show these feeds locally on the ROV as well.

-A critical issue has been identified with sonar power management: when the system is stopped with `sysRun.sh kill`, the sonar remains powered on because the cleanup code in `enable_sonar.py` isn't executed properly.
-This needs to be addressed to prevent potential sonar damage or battery drain.
+A critical issue with sonar power management has been fixed: The `sysRun.sh` script has been modified to explicitly send SIGINT to the sonar process before performing a hard kill with tmux.
+This ensures the sonar is properly powered off during system shutdown, even when terminated with `sysRun.sh kill`.

 ## Known Issues

 ### Sonar
-- Sonar power management during system shutdown (`enable_sonar.py` doesn't properly shut down GPIO when tmux is killed)
+- ~~Sonar power management during system shutdown (`enable_sonar.py` doesn't properly shut down GPIO when tmux is killed)~~ (Fixed)

 ### Performance
 - High CPU usage when running multiple video streams